Unless noted specifically otherwise. the below policies apply to both continuing and new students.

 Note: Students are subject to any and all policies as listed below, and at http://homewoodgrad.jhu.edu/, and at https://engineering.jhu.edu/graduate-studies/academic-policies-procedures-graduate/, and at https://krieger.jhu.edu/, and at https://www.jhu.edu/university-policies/, as well as other JHU policies as defined by academic and/or administrative departments.

 Statement of the Rights and Responsibilities of Ph.D.
-Students at Johns Hopkins University
+Students, and Policy on Mentoring Commitment at Johns Hopkins University

 Ph.D. education is fundamental to the University’s teaching and research mission.
 For an intellectual community of scholars to flourish, it is important to acknowledge the principles that underlie the compact between Ph.D. students, the faculty, and other members of the University community.

-It is in this spirit that the Doctor of Philosophy Board, in collaboration with faculty and students from across the University, has articulated a statement of rights and responsibilities for doctoral students at Johns Hopkins.
-The principles described in this document are to be realized in policies established by the various Schools of the University; the Schools will also develop mechanisms to monitor and enforce such policies.
+It is in this spirit that the Doctor of Philosophy Board, in collaboration with faculty and students from across the University, has articulated a statement of rights and responsibilities for doctoral students at Johns Hopkins, as well as a separate policy about mentoring commitments for PhD students and their advisors.
+The principles described in these documents are to be realized in policies and practices established by the various Schools of the University; the Schools will also develop mechanisms to monitor and enforce such policies.

 Academic Misconduct and Research Integrity Policies